The child support program touches more children than any other public program in the State of Ohio with the exception of education.

 Non-custodial parents can remit their payments using a credit card on the

 https://www.e-childspay.com/pcsoapp/login.do website.
 However there is a fee for this service.

 Obligees (recipients) and obligors (payers) can access payment information related to their child support case by calling the Interactive Voice Response System at 1-800-860-2555 and following the instructions to set up a personal identification number (PIN).

-The Obligor or Obligee may access the Payment Status Web Site by entering a Social Security Number and an 8 digit alpha-numeric PIN.
+The obligor and obligee may access the Payment status Web Site by entering a social security number and an 8 digit alpha-numeric PIN.
 The first time user must first establish a temporary PIN.
 The temporary PIN is the last 4 digits of the SSN with the letters “KIDS”.
-After the temporary PIN is entered, the web will prompt the web user to establish a permanent personal PIN.
+After the temporary pin is entered, the web will prompt the web user to establish a permanent personal PIN.

 Direct deposit allows an obligee’s child support payments to be deposited directly into a designated financial account.
 A transfer to the obligee’s account will be made automatically after the state receives and posts payment on the recipients’ case.
 For direct deposit enrollment forms, contact our office at 440-994-1212.

 The Ohio e-QuickPay card is a Debit Card and not a credit card.
 It can not be used to perform transactions or purchases which exceed the amount of funds currently on the card.
 Also using the card to perform certain purchases may result in having a specified amount of funds frozen in a process called “pre-authorization”.
 This means, money is not available to the recipient until the charges are cleared and the credit card company has released the funds on the account.